paulscherrerinstitute/bsread_python/ReadmeCLI.md

   -h, --help            show this help message and exit -s SOURCE, --source SOURCE
                         Source address - format "tcp://<address>:<port>"
+  -m {pull,sub}, --mode {pull,sub}
+                        Communication mode - either pull or sub (default depends on the use of -s option) -q QUEUE, --queue QUEUE
+                        Queue size of incoming queue (default = 100) -n N_MESSAGES, --n_messages N_MESSAGES
+                        Number of messages to receive.None means infinity.
+  --compact             Use the compact version of the file format
 ```

 __bs h5__ produces a very simple HDF5 structure.
 Each channel in the stream gets into a own group which holds the actual channel data, timestamp, timestamp_offset as well as the pulse_id of the channel.